 - A vet staff member calls Radiant Heart to let us know that your pet is ready for pick up.

-- If we take custody of your pet’s body from your home or your veterinarian’s office, our staff wrap or cover your pet’s body with a soft blanket for additional discretion.
+- When we pick up your pet’s body, our staff wrap or cover your pet’s body with a soft blanket for additional discretion.
 The body is then respectfully carried (or transported via a Ferno Mini-Cot) to our vehicle where it is placed in a customized area that keeps it secure and prevents movement.

 - Your pet’s body is then driven to our facility.
 It is carefully taken out of the vehicle and weighed.
 (We are required to maintain an accurate record of each pet’s weight for NW Clean Air.)

-- A Radiant Heart representative will call you to confirm your order.
-If you are not yet ready, that’s OK.
-You can take up to several days to make a decision about the type of cremation you would like for your pet.
+- A Radiant Heart representative will call you to confirm your order, however there is no rush.
+You can take up to several days to make a decision about the type of cremation you would like for your pet and if you would like any additional services or memorials.

-- (For any order that includes a clay paw print…) First we select a paw and then thoroughly clean and dry it.
+- (For any order that includes a clay paw print…) First we select a front paw (typically the right paw) and then thoroughly clean and dry it.
+The Sculpey Original Clay is prepared.
 Once we have a good impression, your pet’s name is pressed into the clay and holes are cut for the ribbon.
-The clay paw print is then baked in a small oven at our facility.
+The clay paw print is then baked in a convection oven dedicated for this purpose.
 Once cooled, the hard clay is both machine- and hand-sanded, and a ribbon is attached before it is wrapped in tissue paper for your pet’s After-Care Package.

 - (For any order that includes an ink paw print…) Typically using the same (already clean) paw used for the clay print, we trim the nails and shave the fur from between the pads using a professional pet grooming tool.
 The ink print is then made by placing your pet’s paw on an ink pad (or painting ink on the paw) and then pressing the inked paw onto a small sheet of paper that is attached to a small flat piece of wood covered with a thin sheet of silicone.
 Typically we make 5-30 impressions.
 Once we have a good print, the paper is marked with your pet’s name and ID number.
 The print is then scanned and saved as a digital file.
 The scan of the print is cleaned-up using graphic software.
 A copy is printed for your pet’s After-Care Package.
 The original ink print and digital file are saved.